-Here $L$ is a characteristic length scale and $\alpha$ is a dimensionless parameter generated when scale invariance is broken.
-At the schematic level, the visible bosonic block takes the form
+where $L$ is a characteristic length and $\alpha$ a dimensionless parameter generated when scale invariance is broken.
+The visible bosonic block is, schematically,

-When this is expanded, one finds three qualitatively different structures: \begin{enumerate}[label=(\alph*)] \item a pure visible block $q_B^{\dagger}q_B$, from which the photon and the gluons are identified; \item a mixed block $q_B^{\dagger}\dot q_B$, from which the weak bosons are identified; \item fermionic terms and mixed boson--fermion terms, not needed here. \end{enumerate} The present paper uses precisely this split: color and electromagnetism come from the same visible block, whereas the weak bosons are associated with the mixed sector.
+Expansion produces a pure visible block $q_B^{\dagger}q_B$, from which the photon and gluons are identified; a mixed block $q_B^{\dagger}\dot q_B$, from which the weak bosons are identified; and fermionic and boson--fermion terms not needed here.
+This split is used throughout: colour and electromagnetism come from the same visible block, whereas the weak bosons are associated with the mixed sector.
 The 2022 fine-structure calculation~\cite{Singh2022EPJP} identifies the dimensionless coefficient of the charged visible terms as $C\equiv\alpha^2 L_P^4/L^4$ and fixes the charge dependence of $\alpha$ as described next.